Storms, floods & fires

 to natural disaster standards (e.g. cyclone standard).

-If you live in an area prone to natural disasters, home
+If you live in an area prone to natural disasters, adequate home and contents

 Your insurance policy will state what disasters you are covered

-cover varies.
-Some people have found out after a natural disaster
+for.
+Review your policy carefully.
+Some people have found out after

 Flood cover is not included in all home and contents insurance